probcomp/GenRedner.jl/README.md

 ![Three outputs of the depth renderer on the same input, which are slightly different because the renderer is stochastic](ground_truth.png)

 Note that when `num_samples=1`, there are no intermediate depth values.
 Each pixel is either the foreground or background planes:

-Below is an animation of stochastic gradient ascent for MAP estimation:
+Below is an animation of stochastic gradient ascent for MAP estimation.
 <img alt="Animation of stochastic gradient descent for MAP estimation of triangle vertices" src="https://marcoct.s3.us-east-2.amazonaws.com/output_small.gif" width="100%">

 ## Other outputs